SalixDev/SalixDev/README.md

 - 📫 How to reach me **hello@eddiesalcedo.com**

-- 👨‍💻 My work is available at [eddiesalcedo.com](https://www.eddiesalcedo.com)
+- 👨‍💻 You can find some of my work at [eddiesalcedo.com](https://www.eddiesalcedo.com)

 <!-- Socials -->
 <h3 align="left">Connect with me:</h3>